mohbou/roomTutorial/README.md

 # roomTutorial
-Android Room Practise - Sample example that just create a database ,insert elements and displays rows on recyclerView.
+Android Room Practice - Sample example that just create a database ,insert elements and displays rows on recyclerView.